magui193/python-api-challenge/README.md

 ## VacationPy

-### Finding hotels in potential vacation locations across the world:
+### Hotels in potential cities for vacation in the world:
 ![](VacationPy/map.png)